chenyongrowan/scTIGER/README.md

 - bambi (0.9.0)
 - math
 - arviz

+[scTIGER.yml](/utils/scTIGER.yml) is provided for your use with these packages installed.

 ### Data
 Required: Two scRNA-seq datasets, one case and one control
 Format: A non-normalized CSV file with genes as rows and cells as columns. **Genes must be in first column of CSV file**